jessicaano92/employee_management_system/README.md

 # employee_management_system

-# Unit 12 MySQL Homework: Employee Tracker

 ## Description

-This Employee Management System is supposed to allow the user to view employees, their id's, salaries, departments, roles, and managers.
+This Employee Management System allows the user to view employees, their id's, salaries, departments, roles, and managers.
 The user is provided with a list of options to choose from and from there can add, remove, view, or update information on an employee.

-I really struggled with this assignment and have found MySQL is a huge challenge along with the functionality of getting the application to work.

 ## Installation
+npm i

+## Technology Used
-Inquirer, MySQL,
+Inquirer, MySQL

 ## Credits